 The Dagger blade type

-Or also known as the needle point, this blade features to cutting edges and is primarily used in close combat situations.
+Or also known as the needlepoint, this blade features two cutting edges and is primarily used in close combat situations.
 It has a specific purpose, and that is stabbing and piercing soft targets.
-It is not a very strong blade and can break against hard surfaces fairly easily.
+It is not a very strong blade and can break against hard surfaces reasonably easily.

 Advantages of the Dagger blade type: